MVPat: Chiefs QB Patrick Mahomes joins elite company with 2nd MVP

 The Chiefs play the Philadelphia Eagles in Super Bowl LVII at State Farm Stadium in Glendale, Arizona, this weekend for the NFL crown.

 The AP has given the MVP award annually since 1957.
-It’s gone to a quarterback every year since 2006, when Chargers running back LaDainian Tomlinson won.
+It’s gone to a quarterback every year since 2012, when Vikings running back Adrian Peterson won.

 Peyton Manning’s five MVP awards are the most in league history followed by Aaron Rodgers with four.